This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The preparation: pastry dough is wrapped around a thick rod, placed over hot coals rotating until baked, and finished with a dusting of cinnamon sugar.
 During seasonal events you can find stands in the main squares preparing these luscious delights, though year-round they can be found in little bake shops of Prague ….. just follow your nose, and you’ll find them….the smell is intoxicating!

 Ana from Ana Travels:

 What do you need after spending the morning walking around Istanbul on a cold winter’s day?
 A hot, satisfying, nourishing drink: salep.
-The first time I drank salep I was hooked forever.
-We had walked from the Grand Bazaar to Sultanahment Square and visited Hagia Sophia and the Basilica Cistern.
+The first time I drank Salep I was hooked forever.
+We walked from the Grand Bazaar to Sultanahmet Square and visited Hagia Sophia and the Basilica Cistern.
 It was cold, I was tired and, I’ll admit it, cranky.

 Chrysoula from Travel Passionate:

 My favorite street food is “Greek souvlaki”.
 The best I have ever eaten so far is in downtown Athens in a souvlaki shop or souvlatzidiko as we call it named Kostas.
 It is situated near Syntagma Square at 5 Pentelis Street.

 The shop has operated since 1950 in the same spot.
 They serve souvlaki which is pieces of pork, yogurt, tomato, onions, and parsley all wrapped up in pita bread.
 You can understand how tasty it is by the line outside the small shop.
 So if you ever come to Greece don’t forget to try Greek souvlaki at Kostas!